pivotalsoftware/ESarch/README.md

 ### 4. Push the User Interface (UI)

-Next we push the Node JS user interface to Pivotal Application Service, providing the URL of the `esrefarch-demo-trader-app` we discovered at the end of the last task.
+Next we push the Node.js user interface to Pivotal Application Service, providing the URL of the `esrefarch-demo-trader-app` we discovered at the end of the last task.
 This will be used to link our UI to our backend.

 ```bash
 # you need to provide this script with your PCF username, password, org, space and trader-app-url ()...